boltops-tools/ufo/docs/_docs/faq.md

 If it's a brand new project, you can use `ufo init` with the `--launch-type fargate` option and it will generate a starter task definition JSON file that has the right Fargate structure.
 More info is available at [ufo init reference](/reference/ufo-init/#fargate-support).

-A quick and easy way to test fargate is to follow the [Fargate Docs]({% link _docs/fargate.md %}) which provides a demo example.
+A quick and easy way to test fargate is to follow the [Quick Start: Fargate Docs]({% link quick-start.md %}) which provides a demo example.

 **Q: Can I tell ufo to use specific docker build options?**